josefs/Gradualizer/talks/talk.md

 * It tries it best to avoid false negatives

+* It doesn't use type specs to guide the analysis, it infers information and then checks against the type specs.

 ## Concrete differences between Gradualizer and Dialyzer

+What follows is a collection of examples to show the difference between Gradualizer and Dialyzer.

+The examples may look contrived, but most of them come from real code.

 ## Restrictions on the Nesting Depth of Types